 However, some gateways also act as payment processors.
-Here is a list of integrated gateways/processors:
+Here is a list of integrated solutions (processors and gateways):

-Additionally, card swipes purchased through Revel Systems are specifically encrypted for each gateway, and cannot be utilized if clients decide to change gateways.
+Note: Card swipes purchased through Revel Systems are specifically encrypted for each gateway and cannot be reused if clients decide to change gateways.

 What Is a Payment Processor?

 A payment processor is what the client will be using to process credit card transactions.
 Commonly referred to as Merchant Service Providers (MSPs), these entities are normally associated with your bank and are responsible for transferring funds from the gateway to the merchant’s bank account.
 Aside from routing funds, they also process chargebacks (for which they are held liable), which is why processors will charge different fees based on how risky they judge their business to be.
 For this reason, Revel integrates with a diverse group of payment options, providing our merchants the flexibility to negotiate or even switch between different processors in order to take advantage of lower rates.

 ("Merchant Service Provider" (MSP) is an umbrella term that covers banks, third-party processors, or any other entity that provides businesses and individuals with the products and services necessary to accept credit cards, debit cards, and other forms of electronic payment.
 Revel can work with any MSP as long as they are reselling a processor that is compatible with Revel and the gateway being used.)